If you want to add something different to your existing windows, you can replace the toplights with a stained glass double glazed unit.

 Double check to see that the unit is the right size before removing the existing unit.

-fit the new unit: a glazing mallet, a glazing shovel and some glazing packers.
+You will need the following tools in order to fit the new unit: a glazing mallet, a glazing shovel and some glazing packers.
 Packers are put inside the frame and the unit is rested on them.
 This keeps the unit out of the water when it rains.
 If the unit is installed without packers, the excess moisture will cause it to fail (mist up) much more rapidly.
 Glazing packers come in a range of sizes.
 All of these should be available from any supplier that caters to the glazing trade (double glazing or glazing suppliers in the phone book).

 Rest the new unit inside the frame to check that it fits, and see how many packers you will need.
 Put the packers inside the frame.If the frame had security tape, stick that to the frame where the old tape was, and remove the covering where the unit will be stuck to it.
 Carefully place the unit in the frame - again, if using security tape, ensure you get it right first time - and then replace the beads in the reverse order to the way you removed them.
 If externally beaded with rubber gasket, now replace the gasket.